arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 which is pretty simply: _Don't let 2 people to buy the same seat, and buy too many standing places in General Admission area_.
 In other words: _Don't oversell_.
 That's their job.
 To help us not oversell.
 Which is pretty important.

-To have that feature working we need to communicate with them via API and they need to their job.
+To have that feature working we need to communicate with them via API and they need to do their job.

 Let's see a simple exemplary test.